 Every day we are making a very real and positive difference – to people and families in our communities, to businesses and to visitors to the West Midlands.

-A lot of this relies on us working closely with a wide range of other agencies and organisations, including councils and the West Midlands Combined Authority (WMCA).
+A lot of this relies on us collaborating with a wide range of agencies and organisations, locally and regionally, including local councils, other emergency services such as West Midlands Police, Staffordshire Fire and Rescue Service and the West Midlands Combined Authority (WMCA).

-They do it at a time of unprecedented change and significant financial challenges.
+All of our staff play a major part in helping people live safer, healthier lives and supporting the West Midlands economy.
+They do it at a time of continuous change and significant financial challenges.

-Our community consultation and engagement has shown, very clearly, that our residents understand and overwhelmingly support how we do things, including how we monitor and manage risks across the West Midlands.
+Our community consultation and engagement has shown, very clearly, that our residents understand and overwhelmingly support how we do things, including how we monitor and manage a wide variety of risks across the West Midlands.
+A key outcome from this consultation was community support for our risk-based, five -minute attendance time.
 This feedback helps to set our priorities and what we will achieve going forward.

 So, how do we plan our response, prevention and protection activities to keep the communities of the West Midlands safe?

-By using evidence and looking at the future risk in the West Midlands, we make sure our staff and resources are positively reducing risk and vulnerability where it is needed most and when needed, respond assertively, effectively and safely.
+By using evidence and looking at the future risk in the West Midlands, we make sure our staff and resources are positively reducing risk and vulnerability when and where it is needed most, and that their response is assertive, effective and safe.